sammysimmons/Milestone-02---Hangman/README.md

 you can play with any device, by clicking the button elements, as most devices are now touch screen i have designed that with this in mind.

+## additional features i would like to implement

+Keyboard function so you dont have to reply on clicking on the buttons, this would make the game more user friendly across all devices.

 ## Testing

 All tests have been run manually through the console in google chrome.
 I have also utilising the debugger; on the lines the errors are appearing in the try and break down these errors further.